 The workforce for the mine operation is sourced from the neighboring town of Chile Chico and the surrounding area.
 There is adequate access to labour available in the area.
-As of December 31, 2016, the operation had a total of 402 employees and 205 contractors on site.
+As of December 31, 2017, the operation had a total of 76 employees and 44 contractors on site under the current care and maintenance status.
+Following personnel reductions in the first quarter of 2018 during the transition to care and maintenance, Cerro Bayo now has 42 active employees and 26 contractor personnel as at March 29, 2018.

 Access to the mine and mill is via a gravel all-weather road, Route 265, from the town of Chile Chico, approximately 30 km away from the mine.
 This connects to Chilean Route 7 that connects to Coyhaique (population of approximately 50,000 people) and eventually to the port of Puerto Chacabuco on the Pacific Ocean, which is approximately 250 km from the mine.
-There is also barge and ferry service from Chile Chico to Puerto Ibañez on the other side of Lago General Carrera, which also allows for access to Puerto Chacabuco, where it is loaded on ships for delivery to smelting customers.
+There is also barge and ferry service from Chile Chico to Puerto Ibañez on the other side of Lago General Carrera, which also allows for access to Puerto Chacabuco.
+Concentrate from Cerro Bayo is barged across the lake and trucked to Puerto Chacabuco, where it is loaded on ships for delivery to smelting customers.
 Major supplies are transported to Puerto Ibañez from Puerto Chacabuco by truck and then barged across the lake to Chile Chico.
 Charter air-service is available from Chile Chico to Balmaceda in locations where commercial air service is available.

 The climate in the area is sub-Mediterranean, with the winter months of June to August at temperatures of -10°C to 0°C, with light snowfall and rain.
 Summers are warm and dry with temperatures in the high teens to low 20°C. Average annual precipitation is approximately 300 mm, most of which is rain.
-The humidity is generally around the 50% mark given the proximity of Lake General Carrera.
+The humidity is generally around 50% given the proximity of Lake General Carrera.
 The area is located on the east side of the Andes Mountains and on the edge of the Patagonia area, which is commonly windy.
 Due to the relatively warm climate and mild winters, Cerro Bayo is suitable for year-round operations.